-Across both studies, we did not find moderations by satisfaction, investment, quality of alternatives, or commitment.
+Across both studies, we did not find moderations in satisfaction, investment, quality of alternatives, or commitment.
 These results suggest that people are less likely to break up with a romantic partner who is highly dependent on the relationship even if the relationship is not doing a particularly good job of meeting their own needs.”

 Not sure why you’re hanging on to a relationship that may not be working for you?
-Though these are only preliminary studies, hopefully this research helps shed some light.
+Though these are only preliminary studies, hopefully, this research helps shed some light.